-An internationally educated applicant for RN or LPN licensure by examination shall submit to the Board, in addition to the above (a)(1-5) Licensure by Examination requirements, the following:
+(1) An internationally educated applicant for RN or LPN licensure by examination shall submit to the Board, in addition to the above (a)(1-5) Licensure by Examination requirements, the following:

-(1) Verification of graduation or completion of an international nursing program comparable to an approved nursing education program in the United States or Guam, as documented in an official Certificate of Nursing Education and an official transcript sent directly from the international
+(A) Verification of graduation or completion of an international nursing program comparable to an approved nursing education program in the United States or Guam, as documented in an official Certificate of Nursing Education and an official transcript sent directly from the international nursing education program to GBNE.
+The transcript must be verified by a credentials evaluation organization approved/authorized by the Board.

-- nursing education program to GBNE.
-The transcript must be verified by a credentials evaluation organization approved/authorized by the Board. - (2) Acceptable documentation shall verify the date of enrollment, date of graduation and credentials conferred.
-An official transcript and, if not in English, a certified translation is required prior to the approval to take NCLEX. - (3) Credentials shall be reviewed internally or by an external agency specializing in international academic credentials review to verify the comparability of the international nursing education program to nursing education program(s) in Guam and/or in the U.S. - (4) The Commission on Graduates of Foreign Nursing Schools (CGFNS) certificate program for internationally educated and licensed nurses is the Board approved and recognized authority to review and certify educational credentials of internationally educated nurse applicants. - (5) International PN graduates, in addition to the above, shall submit a notarized copy of the Commission on Graduates of Foreign Nursing Schools (CGFNS) credentials and education verification and may be requested to demonstrate proficiency in the English language by means of an approved test such as TOEFL if the Board designee has reason to believe that the applicant lacks sufficient verbal or reading skills.
+(B) Acceptable documentation shall verify the date of enrollment, date of graduation and credentials conferred.
+An official transcript and, if not in English, a certified translation is required prior to the approval to take NCLEX.

+(C) Credentials shall be reviewed internally or by an external agency specializing in international academic credentials review to verify the comparability of the international nursing education program to nursing education program(s) in Guam and/or in the U.S.

+(D) The Commission on Graduates of Foreign Nursing Schools (CGFNS) certificate program for internationally educated and licensed nurses is the Board approved and recognized authority to review and certify educational credentials of internationally educated nurse applicants.

+(E) International PN graduates, in addition to the above, shall submit a notarized copy of the Commission on Graduates of Foreign Nursing Schools (CGFNS) credentials and education verification and may be requested to demonstrate proficiency in the English language by means of an approved test such as TOEFL if the Board designee has reason to believe that the applicant lacks sufficient verbal or reading skills.

 (c) Licensure by Examination as LPN for applicants/candidates from the Medical Corp of the U.S. Armed Forces.
 Individuals who served on active duty in the Medical Corp of the U.S. Armed Forces as a member of the nursing service may apply to the Board for evaluation of records for eligibility for LPN licensure examination.
 Applicant must submit, in addition to the above (a) (1-5) Licensure by Examination requirements, the following:

-- (1) Proof of having had at least twelve (12) months service on active duty in the Medical Corp of any of the Armed Forces rendering bedside (direct patient) care.
-Operating room and other non-bedside nursing experience is NOT acceptable. - (2) Proof of having completed a basic course of instruction in nursing while in the Armed Forces which shall be equivalent to the course requirement set by these rules.
+(1) Proof of having had at least twelve (12) months service on active duty in the Medical Corp of any of the Armed Forces rendering bedside (direct patient) care.
+Operating room and other non-bedside nursing experience is NOT acceptable.

+(2) Proof of having completed a basic course of instruction in nursing while in the Armed Forces which shall be equivalent to the course requirement set by these rules.
 The minimum nursing course requirements shall include:

-Core Nursing Subjects/Content Theory Hrs Clinical Hrs
+Core Nursing Subjects/Content Theory Hrs

+Clinical Hrs

-Health Assessment 30 hours 60 hours
+Health Assessment 30 hours 60

+hours

 Nursing Fundamentals

-& MedSurg Nursing 100 hours 300 hours
+& MedSurg Nursing 100 hours 300

+hours

-Pediatric Nursing 30 hours 90 hours
+Pediatric Nursing 30 hours 90

+hours

-Obstetric Nursing 30 hours 90 hours
+Obstetric Nursing 30 hours 90

+hours

-Pharmacology 30 hours 60 hours
+Pharmacology 30 hours 60

+hours

-Mental Health/Psychiatric Nursing 30 hours 90 hours
+Mental Health/Psychiatric Nursing g 30 hours 90

+hours

-Total Nursing Subjects/Content:
+Total Nursing Subjects/Content: 250 hours 690

-250 hours

-690 hours
+hours

 Support Courses

-Anatomy & Physiology 4 Qtr hrs/3 semester credits
+Anatomy & Physiology 4 Qtr hrs/3 sen nester

+credits

-Microbiology 4 Qtr hrs/3 semester credits
+Microbiology 4 Qtr hrs/3 sen nester

+credits

-Nutrition 3 Qtr hrs/3 semester credits
+Nutrition 3 Qtr hrs/3 sen nester

+credits

-Human Growth & Development 4 Qtr hrs/3 semester credits
+Human Growth & Development 4 Qtr hrs/3 sen nester

+credits 2 0 1 12

-Psychology 3 Qtr hrs/3 semester credits
+Psychology 3 Qtr hrs/3 sen nester

+credits